Get it while itʼs hot !

 Like News, but about ⑳ times more rad.
 Unfortunately, this wonʼt work in any browser which doesnʼt support CSS Logical Properties—and really all bets are off for anything which isnʼt Firefox.
 Are You Punk Enough To Make Your Readers Download A Better Browser ?

 News‑Vertical is inspired by the typography of East Asian newsprint, and so it does not use italic or oblique fonts.
-However, it does expect a wide variety of font weights : 200, 300, 400, 600, 700, 900.
-I recommend Source Serif Pro for adequate coverage.
+However, it does expect a wide variety of font weights : I first developed this style in ~2015 and used it for my main homepage around that time.

 Usage :